ryantd42/NY-Legislative-Git/2023/S7781A-2023/bill.md

  ESTABLISH AND MAINTAIN AN ANNUAL HEAT MITIGATION PLAN TO  ENSURE  INCAR- CERATED  INDIVIDUALS AND CORRECTIONAL FACILITY STAFF HAVE OPTIONS AVAIL- ABLE TO STAY COOL, HYDRATED AND SAFE DURING HIGH HEAT TEMPERATURES.
-SUCH PLAN SHALL INCLUDE, BUT NOT BE LIMITED TO:
+SUCH PLAN SHALL INCLUDE, TO THE EXTENT POSSIBLE:
   (I) ACCESS TO INDUSTRIAL FANS, WATER, ICE, AND  ADDITIONAL  ACCESS  TO SHOWERS;
   (II) COMMISSARIES FULLY STOCKED WITH PERSONAL FANS PRIOR TO THE BEGIN-